 Cole is also nationally known speaker, business advisor and trainer on legal, marketing and human capital issues.
 Cole has spoken for many organizations, including the U.S. Chamber of Commerce, the American Banking Institute, the New Jersey Technology Council, the American Corporate Counsel Association, and the Equipment Leasing and Finance Association.
 His speaking typically includes keynotes and workshops.
 Cole has spoken to more than 4,000 people around the U.S. who have attended his “live” seminars and have benefited from his authentic and engaging style.

 Cole is actively involved in community affairs.
-He serves on many Boards including the Board of Directors for Big Brothers Big Sisters of Burlington County, the Samaritan Hospice Ethics Committee, and the Mercer College Paralegal Advisory Commission.
+He has served on many boards including the Board of Directors for Big Brothers Big Sisters of Burlington County, the Samaritan Hospice Ethics Committee, and the Mercer College Paralegal Advisory Commission.
 He is also engaged in many pro bono activities.